-Along with defining email templates for email notifications, it is also possible to edit the request thread message to be displayed upon RMA obtaining particular status.
+Along with defining templates for email notifications, you can edit the request thread's message to be displayed upon the request obtaining a particular status.

-These are all pre-defined Custom Fileds that come with the RMA extension by default and can be edited here at Custom Fields section.
+All those are the predefined custom fields that come with the RMA extension by default.
+They can be edited in the 'Custom Fields' section.

-To create a Custom Field click button:
+To create a new custom field, click on the button:

-The Canned Responses section allows creating fast responses to be used for status updates and other simple messages sent to customers.
-On the Canned Responses page, you can manage existing responses either individually or massively and create new canned responses.
+The 'Canned Responses' grid allows creating fast responses that can be used for status updates and other simple messages sent to customers.
+You can manage the existing responses either individually or massively and create new canned responses.

 Creating a New Canned Response

-If you want to see all the RMA requests created for a particular order, you can do this right from the Order View page.
-The Returns section enumerates all the created requests in the dedicated grid.
-In order to manage a certain request, you need to click the active link with the ID of the request in the Request # column.
+If you want to see all return requests created for a particular order, you can do this right from the order view page.
+The 'Returns' section enumerates all the created requests in the dedicated grid.
+In order to manage a certain request, you need to click the active link with the ID of the request in the 'Request #' column.

-RMA text blocks and Policy
+RMA Text Blocks and Policy

 You can always find the latest version of the software, full documentation, demos, screenshots, and reviews on http://ecommerce.aheadworks.com